planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 | 4 | Amazing |
 | 5+ | Legendary |

-The Guide should assume competence and only call for a Check when the outcome is interesting or uncertain.
-Players should brazenly presume success and only stop for a Check if the Guide demands it.
+It is best for the Guide to assume competence and only call for a Check when the outcome is interesting or uncertain.
+For their part, Players should brazenly presume success and only stop for a Check if the Guide demands it.

 One may often just assume success if their Pool is higher than the Difficulty.
 On the other hand, you might notice it is impossible to beat a Difficulty three times your pool or higher.
 Try something else!